-- If you are connecting from a wireless computer, try connecting from a wired computer. - Check the Ethernet connection between the wired computer and the router.
-Make sure that the cable connections are secure, and that you are using the correct cable. - Make sure that your computer's IP address is on the same subnet as the router.
+- If you are connecting from a wireless computer, try connecting from a wired computer. - Check the Ethernet connection between the wired computer and the router as described in "Troubleshooting Basic Functions" on page 8-3.

+Make sure that your computer's IP address is on the same subnet as the router.
 For instructions, click the link to the online document "Preparing Your Network" in Appendix B to configure your computer.